Flannery O'Connor

 "She has a grip on me because she writes about one of my great fascinations in real life; smart people doing really stupid things.
 The stupidity of her smart characters like Asbury, Sheppard, and Calhoun seem all too real to me."

-Since Flannery O’Connor’s work is not in the public domain, we recommend you purchase her collection, Everything that Rises Must Converge, published after O'Connor's death in 1964, or better yet, The Complete Stories so you can enjoy all of her works in one volume.
+A handful of Flannery O’Connor’s early stories written at the University of Iowa are in the public domain, featured here.
+We recommend you purchase her collection, Everything that Rises Must Converge, published after O'Connor's death in 1964, or better yet, The Complete Stories so you can enjoy all of her works in one volume.
 In the meantime, if you are looking for a great short story to read, try our selection of 100 Great Short Stories.

 You might also enjoy reading the biography of another icon of Southern literature short stories, Katherine Anne Porter, whose ghost-written novel we feature.